Zutari-CoDe/getting-started/README.md

 - [X] Study and implement the coding standards.
 This ensures easy readability by different developers and consistency across code bases.
 Utilize industry best practice.
 - [X] Implement a [Software Design Document](#software-design-document-template) for a project to clearly state the requirements and expectations.
 - [X] The final implementation phase used for a project is externalization - where the end user utilizes a specific tool.
 This might be a simple, standalone tool or script, such as a Dynamo file, or a fully fledged piece of software with a GUI (graphical user interface).
 Consider how the tool be deployed in a production environment, considering limitations imposed on administrative rights.
 Refer to the [Virtual Machine](#virtual-machines) resources that are available on GitHub.

 ## Project Management
-TODO: Talk about the project management resources available from Github.
+Agile software development refers to a select set of generalized principles to abide by during the course of software development and project execution.
+We strive to embrace to what is conducive to our work environment that is uniquely adapted to address large-scale engineering projects, both locally as well as internationally.

+### The Agile Manifesto
+The [Manifesto for Agile Software Development](https://agilemanifesto.org/) uncovers better ways of developing software by doing it and helping others do it.
+Through this work we have come to value:
+- **Individuals and interactions** *over* processes and tools.
+- **Working software** *over* comprehensive documentation.
+- **Customer collaboration** *over* contract negotiation.
+- **Responding to change** *over* following a plan.

+Whilst there is value in the items on the right, we value the items on the left more.

+### Principles
+There are 12 principles behind the Agile Manifesto:
+1) **Working software/product**: Working software is the primary measure of progress.
+2) **Promote sustainable working**: Welcome changing requirements, even late in development.
+Agile processes harness change for the customer's competitive advantage.
+3) **Attention to technical excellence**: Continuous attention to technical excellence and good design enhances agility.
+4) **Simplicity is essential**: Simplicity--the art of maximizing the amount of work not done--is essential.
+5) **Self-organizing teams**: The best architectures, requirements, and designs emerge from self-organizing teams.
+6) **Regular self-evaluation**: At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+7) **Face-to-face interactions**: The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
+8) **Continuous delivery of solutions**: Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+9) **Verifiability, reproducibility, maintainability**: Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+10) **Deliver value frequently**: Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+11) **Break silos**: Business people and developers must work together daily throughout the project.
+12) **Motivated individuals**: Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.

+### Project Management Tools
+**IN PROGRESS**: GitHub provides built-in project management tools.
+Feel free to evaluate the tools to find what works best.
+Jira is currently being evaluated as a potential alternative, but this does require licenses (Rick and Andre currently trialing some features in collaboration with Zark Goosen and Christo Reeder).

 ## Codespaces (Virtual Machines)
-TODO: Study the availability of complementary computational resources made available by Github.
+**TODO**: Study the availability of complementary computational resources made available by Github.
 Initial testing of Codespaces appears to work well for deploying small tools.
-The VM can stay persistent for up to four hours (15 minutes by default)
+The VM can stay persistent for up to four hours (15 minutes by default).
+A complimentary 160 core-hours are provided per month to experiment with.

 ## Git Workflow
 Git - an acronym for global information tracking - is crucial for developing well maintained and functioning coding solutions.
 Version control provides the ability for multiple people to be working on the same project simultaneously, whilst maintaining coherence between different, often remote, instances of the codebase.